magician11/empath-wiki/health/clearing.md

 ## Clearing a space/room

-You can things via intuition.
+You can clear things via intuition:

 - What do you feel, automatically without overthinking it too much, would make the space feel cleared and refreshed?
 - What actions or words would help you bring tha clarity and freshness to the space, just from the top of your imagination?